2021 University of Michigan Debate Camp

 Frank Wilderson, Professor of Drama, Claire Trevor School of the Arts, and African American Studies at the University of California, Irvine

-This year, over 100 high school seniors that previously attended our camp applied to the University of Michigan.
-We realize summer camp is an integral part of this experience, so the following online presentations are available via Zoom during camp:
+Each year, over 100 high school seniors that previously attended our camp applied to the University of Michigan.
+The following online presentations are available via Zoom during camp, followed by a live Q&A session:

 Frances Acevedo-Mariani, Recruiting and Outreach Coordinator – Undergraduate Education – Office of the Dean, College of Literature, Science, and the Arts